virgesmith/neworder/README.md

 ## Contents

-__NB the code has been refactored the documentation needs updating - it may not reflect the current code__
+__NB the code has been refactored and some of the documentation needs updating__

 - [Key Features](#key-features)
   - [Data and Performance](#data-and-performance)